About

 I’ve loved the outdoors since I was a teenager: I led mountaineering expeditions in Alaska, spent months backpacking in the Rockies, and climbed in national parks across the country.

-By 2008 I was CEO of a company that was commercializing fuel-cell vehicles, carbon capture at power plants and making energy-efficient buildings.
-Things were looking good: the Obama administration earmarked billions of dollars in federal funding to create jobs in the energy sector, and my company won multi-year contracts valued at over $60M.
+By 2009 I was CEO of a company that ran energy efficiency programs for utilities and was commercializing fuel-cell vehicles and carbon capture systems at power plants.
+At that time the Obama administration had earmarked billions of dollars in federal funding to create jobs in the energy sector, and my company won multi-year contracts valued at over $60M.
 Overnight, we grew from fifteen to fifty employees.

 But the results were underwhelming.
 Government agencies continued spinning success stories, but in reality, the mazes of regulatory requirements and bureaucratic processes made real progress impossible.

 I became disillusioned with my work.
 I was surrounded by phony bureaucrats who claimed they cared about the environment but who really only cared about job security.
-And the people who really did care about the environment—the people like me—they were as blind as I was.
+And most of the people who really did care about the environment—people like me—remained as blind to the limits of energy efficiency and economic realities of renewable energy as I had been.

 Principles I live by